How Many Grams Is 1 Cup of Cocoa Powder?

 Natural vs Dutch-Process Cocoa

-Dutch-process cocoa (like Valrhona, Dutched varieties): slightly heavier, less acidic.
-About 90g per cup spooned.
+Dutch-process cocoa (like Valrhona and other Dutched varieties): slightly heavier, less acidic.
+About 90 g per cup spooned.

 The difference is small — usually within 5–8%.
-For most recipes, either measurement works.
-For precision baking (especially flourless chocolate cake or macarons), weigh in grams.
+For most recipes either measurement works.
+For precision baking (flourless chocolate cake, macarons) weigh in grams, and remember that natural and Dutch-process cocoa react differently with baking soda vs baking powder, so don't swap them blindly even when the weight matches.

 Baking With Cocoa: Gram Weights vs Cup Measures